-Spend your time outside appreciating London's street art.
+Step outside and appreciate London's public and street art.
 You'll discover historical statues, contemporary sculpture, murals, installations and more.
 And of course it's free for you to enjoy!

 Want to see some controversial modern art?
 Check out the Fourth Plinth.
 There are four plinths near the base of Nelson's Column in Trafalgar Square.
 The first three have statues of George IV and two generals.
 The fourth was supposed to be home to a statue of a horse, but the money ran out in the 1840s and the plinth was left empty for more than 150 years.

 Since 1999, the Fourth Plinth has become a display space for specially commissioned art, including Antony Gormley's One & Other where members of the public stood on the plinth for one hour each.
-Currently on display on the Fourth Plinth is Powerless Structures, Fig. 101 by Elmgreen & Dragset, a golden statue of a boy on a rocking horse.
+Currently on display on the Fourth Plinth is Hahn/Cock, a giant blue bird sculpture by artist Katharina Fritsch.

 If you are a sculpture fan, you'll love exploring public art in Canary Wharf.
 The shops and offices are surrounded by spaces full of statues and greenery.
 It's a modern area that manages to combine commerce with cultural charm.
 Look out for exciting temporary exhibitions and events.